Kidwelly sex cult: Cult

 The cult sexually exploited vulnerable teenagers, using occult practices and literature as a means of justifying its abuse, and of brainwashing its victims.
 It was led by Colin Batley and his wife, as well as three other women.
 Its sexual abuse against children spanned several decades, and was carried out first in London, then in Kidwelly in southwest Wales.

 The five members who went on trial departed from London for a single Kidwelly street in the 1990s.
 The leader, Colin Batley, moved first, followed by Shelly Millar, Batley's mistress, Jacqueline Marling, and their partners.
 Batley and three of the four female defendants were convicted of sexual offences.
 Colin Batley and the four female defendants indicated their membership with an ancient "Egyptian eye" tattoo of Horus, a hawk-headed god on their arms, and by collecting ancient Egyptian religious objects.

-The cult targeted troubled, impressionable minors, forcing them to undergo an initiation ceremony that ended with sex with an adult.
+The cult targeted troubled, impressionable minors, forcing them to undergo an initiation ceremony that ended with child rape by an adult.
 Children were intimidated into participating with threats of murder.
 One girl testified that after this ceremony (which started with Batley preaching about the occult and finished with sex), she was regularly coerced into having sex with Colin Batley at his house, and with strangers at satanic orgies.
 In tears, she testified, "I did it because I was told to by Colin".
 A victim explained, "Colin knew how to manipulate you, to make you believe anything he said".
 Children also obeyed his demands for sex out of "fear of angering the Gods."
 Batley had Rottweiler dogs that were "vicious to everyone".

 The sexual abuse was often preceded with satanic ceremonies in which passages from the occultist Aleister Crowley's books The Book of the Law, The Book of Magick, and Equinox of the Gods were read out.
 One ceremony featured an altar with salted bread, a chalice of red wine, and an incense burner.
 At the end of these satanic ceremonies, members "became skyclad", or disrobed, and had sex.

 A neighbour, John Wheatland, claimed that while working in his garden, he once saw a girl in her early teens "done up to look like a film star", who asked him whether he wanted sex.
 He also stated that he heard a victim crying every night.